Quantum-Accelerators/quacc/docs/user/wflow_syntax.md

         For a more detailed tutorial on how to use Parsl, refer to the ["Parsl Tutorial"](https://parsl.readthedocs.io/en/stable/1-parsl-introduction.html) and the even more detailed ["Parsl User Guide"](https://parsl.readthedocs.io/en/stable/userguide/index.html).

     Take a moment to read the Parsl documentation's ["Quick Start"](https://parsl.readthedocs.io/en/stable/quickstart.html) to get a sense of how Parsl works.
-Namely, you should understand the concept of a [`@python_app`](https://parsl.readthedocs.io/en/stable/1-parsl-introduction.html#Python-Apps) and [`@join_app`](https://parsl.readthedocs.io/en/stable/1-parsl-introduction.html?highlight=join_app#Dynamic-workflows-with-apps-that-generate-other-apps), which describe individual compute tasks and dynamic job tasks, respectively.
+Namely, you should understand the concept of a [`#!Python @python_app`](https://parsl.readthedocs.io/en/stable/1-parsl-introduction.html#Python-Apps) and [`#!Python @join_app`](https://parsl.readthedocs.io/en/stable/1-parsl-introduction.html?highlight=join_app#Dynamic-workflows-with-apps-that-generate-other-apps), which describe individual compute tasks and dynamic job tasks, respectively.

     !!!
 Tip